-I have tried unsuccessfully to research this and frankly, I give up.
-Perhaps I should stop thinking about this.
-I’m really fond of the .45 acp.
+I’m really fond of the .45 ACP.
 I generally carry one for self defense in various configurations.
 My wife says I accessorize.

 There are of course different weights of projectiles from 185 to 230 grains.
 In that respect which is best for stopping a threat?
 The lighter grains feel like they recoil less, but is it the heavier bullet that does the trick or the diameter that causes the larger permanent wound channel?

 I absolutely believe that accuracy is the best way to stop an attack and that caliber is probably not relevant.
 So is bullet weight relevant?

 I, too, am really fond of the .45 ACP.
 I carried one for decades and to this day keep one in the rotation, mood, or environment in which I plan to interact (you know - different tool for different job sort of thing).
 Anyway, in an effort to answer your question: the definition of "best" for anything is relevant and, as wonderfully demonstrated earlier in this thread by @Model 52

 , can be achieved in a variety of way and means.
 I am not a fan of +P anything.
 Not slurring, just not my thing and an entirely different rabbit hole to go down.
 Ammunition technology has come a long way from the days of old.
 However, I would not want to be shot with ANYTHING

 from a JHP to a FMJ or even a .177 BB for that matter.
 They ALL will minimally leave a mark or a hole - some worse and/or bigger than others.
 However, IMHO, caliber is indeed relevant.
 A moped will